Rookout/docs/docs/rooks-setup.md

 <div id="page-content3" class="page-tab-content">

-## Java
+## JVM

-#### Introduction

-The Java Rook provides the ability to fetch debug data from a running application in real time.
+The JVM Rook provides the ability to fetch debug data from a running application in real time.
 It is deployed by deploying the [Rook SDK](https://mvnrepository.com/artifact/com.rookout/rook).

 It can be download directly to the target system by running the following command: